meat-loaf/smw/patches/sprite_statusbar/readme.txt

 The main patch to be patched to your SMW ROM is 'status.asm'.

 Notes:
-The included 'disable_irq.asm' completely disables the irq used by the status bar.
+* The included 'disable_irq_lorom.asm' completely disables the irq used by the status bar.
 It's interpreted from Kevin's toggleable version.
 You can use any patch to disable irq that you like, however, but this is here for completeness' sake.
-It only works on lorom: use another patch on SA1 to disable the status bar irq.
+As the name implies, it only works on lorom: use another patch on SA1 to disable the status bar irq.
-By default, many of the tile position defines are relative to each other.
+* By default, many of the tile position defines are relative to each other.
 This should make it quite easy to shift around the provided counters however you like.
   The hijack used on SA1 utilizes the OAM hijack provided by SA1 in v1.40 of the patch.
 I don't intend to support changes to the patch to work on any other version.
+* When creating your own counters and such similar to what I have set up here, the main thing to note that may not be immediately obvious is that the values in the status bar tilemap ram are expected to be indexes into a table of tiles (in this case, the table named `.number_tilenums'), instead of the tile number itself to draw (how it was with SMW's original setup).
+This makes it much easier to shuffle around where the tiles are in your sprite files.
+  * For example, when drawing a '3', the original games code puts the value $03 to the relevant ram address.
+    (Example, $7E0F13 for the tens digit of the coin counter).
+The status bar code will load the value '3' from this address, then use it as an index into the aforementioned table, loading that loaded value as the oam tile to store.
+  * This is applied similarly for other non-number counter types, as well.
+See the `statusbar_tweaks.asm' file for the default examples.

 Current limitations:
 * No setup to dynamically update the Mario/Luigi player name for the lives counter.
 It can be done